galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Why do we need to fit our peaks to Gaussian shape?
+> 1. Why do we need to fit our peaks to a (in this case Gaussian) shape?
 > 2. Why do we get two standard deviations?
 >
 > > ### {% icon solution %} Solution